udslk/Computer_Vision/README.md

 ## Milestone 5
 -  In this milestone created a new python file called camera_rps.py and implemented following to create the Computer Vision Game:
       - Class CVG: Created a class called CVG - Computer Vision Game.
 This class contains following:
-         - init funcion which initialise following variables: winner, user_wins, computer_wins and prediction_list that contain the options 'Rock', 'Paper', 'Scissors' and 'Nothing':
+         - init function which initialise following variables: winner, user_wins, computer_wins and prediction_list that contain the options 'Rock', 'Paper', 'Scissors' and 'Nothing':
             ```python
             def __init__(self):
                self.winner = ''